 - Find people with great future potential and help them in reaching their goal

-- Add some value to life of someone who is already established (common areas being personal finance, relationships, health, hobbies and causes or a specialized skill which could be of use to receiver) or connect them to someone where connection could create a win-win potential for both parties
+- Add some value to the life of someone who is already established (common areas being personal finance, relationships, health, hobbies, and causes or a specialized skill that could be of use to the receiver) or connect them to someone where a connection could create a win-win potential for both parties

-A lot of businesses fail because they are not able to reach out to right customers.
+A lot of businesses fail because they are not able to reach out to the right customers.

-Recommended blogs: copyblogger.com, marieforleo.com, mattfurey.com, JohnathanFields.com and Seth Godin
+Recommended blogs: copyblogger.com, marieforleo.com, mattfurey.com, jonathanfields.com, and Seth Godin

-People don’t talk about best-writing author, they talk about best-selling author.
+People don’t talk about the best-writing author; they talk about the best-selling author.

-One can get better at a particular craft but being able to sell oneself is equally important (successful people in a craft are not always the best individuals of that craft).
+One can get better at a particular craft but being able to sell oneself is equally important.
+Successful people in a craft are not always the best individuals in that craft.

-Success is a skill – it consists of skill of marketing, skill of sales and skill of leadership.
+Success is a skill – it consists of the skill of marketing, the skill of sales, and the skill of leadership.

-Sales is about knowing what customer needs and if you have a good solution/product, offering it.
+Sales are about knowing what customer needs and if you have a good solution/product, offering it.

 Leadership is about being able to influence (not manipulate) people not control them.

-Marijo Franklin – single mother of three, reached out to a charter bus company and became its first sales person, navigated several senior sales positions and eventually founded California Leadership center.
+Marijo Franklin – a single mother of three, reached out to a charter bus company and became its first salesperson, navigated several senior sales positions, and eventually founded the California Leadership center.

 Investing for success

-John Paul Dejoria – was single father and broke.
+John Paul Dejoria – was a single father and broke.
 He tried several jobs with little success.
-He learnt sales while doing door-to-door selling of encyclopedias (in pre-wikipedia era).
+He learned sales while doing the door-to-door selling of encyclopedias (in the pre-Wikipedia era).
 Eventually, he bootstrapped hair care products with a friend Paul Mitchell.

-Most people reinvest their earnings either into their business or learning new skills (as oppose to investing them in debts and equities).
+Most people reinvest their earnings either into their business or learn new skills (as opposed to investing them in debts and equities).

-Phillip Ruffin bootstrapped himself by doing small real estate business and keeping it growing, eventually he took a risk of buying Frontier hotel (which was having union problems, he settled with union first before buying the hotel).
-The later sale of hotel promoted him from multi-millionaire to billionaire status.
+Phillip Ruffin bootstrapped himself by doing a small real estate business and keeping it growing.
+Eventually, he took the risk of buying Frontier hotel (which was having union problems, he settled with the union first before buying the hotel).
+The later sale of the hotel promoted him from multi-millionaire to billionaire status.

-Matt Mullenwag – created WordPress, tried a few jobs and did not succeed much, eventually decided to focus full time on WordPress (most popular content management system in the world).
+Matt Mullenweg – created WordPress, tried a few jobs and did not succeed much, eventually decided to focus full time on WordPress (the most popular content management system in the world).

-Learning as adult: Adults need a reason to learn something, they are involved in planning as well as evaluation, more interested in subjects having immediate relevance, more interest in problem-oriented (as oppose to content-oriented), and prefer more self-directed education (as oppose to taught).
+Learning as an adult: Adults need a reason to learn something, they are involved in planning as well as evaluation, more interested in subjects having immediate relevance, more interested in problem-oriented (as opposed to content-oriented), and prefer more self-directed education (as opposed to taught).